mariuszzak/water_on_mars/README.md

 # Sensor Processor

-To run the Sensor Processor by entering the following command:
+You can run the Sensor Processor by entering the following command:

 ```
 mix water_on_mars.process_sensor_data "<<raw_sensor_data>>"